tsgrissom/PotterPlus/README.md

 * Make mobs more aggressive as they get damaged with `min_damage` flags, etc.
 * Change upgrade messages.
 * Implement Nathan's post-grad ideas
+* Convert concatenated names of wands and spells to use underscores
+* Add more shops like a joke shop for fun items, book store, etc.
+* Test Trick Wands

 ### Known bugs